 Through collaboration, Agile Project Management ensures that it favors innovation and benefits with correct business analysis.

-- Agile project management helps in boosting the team morale.
+- The guide to agile project management helps in boosting the team morale.
 By helping the team understand the project goals, team productivity can be increased.
 This also helps in developing a good team spirit and better team work.

 - Individual interactions over process and tools also propagate a gradual shift from control to consensus.
 It focuses on team communication, learning from feedback, openness, and sharing data by constantly examining and focusing on high-performing teams who are accountable and engage in the project heartily to achieve the benefits of the project.
 This is all done accordingly as business analysis.